Two injured, three displaced in West Pecue area house fire

 It was Thursday night when St. George firefighters rushed to 8207 George Cain Road, where they found the back of the home, part of its roof, and carport engulfed in flames.

-When first responders arrived one of the home's three occupants, a woman, was already out of the house.
+When first responders arrived, one of the home's three occupants, a woman, was already outside.

 The second and third occupants, a man and a woman, were attempting to escape the burning home.

-Firefighters say the woman was disoriented and attempting to find the exit.
+Firefighters say the woman was disoriented as she tried to find the exit.

-She was rescued by St. George firefighters, and the three occupants were assisted in getting away from the home.
+She was rescued by St. George firefighters, and the three occupants were assisted in getting out of home and away from the blaze.

 The two women were assisted by St. George paramedics and rushed to the Baton General Medical Center on Bluebonnet.